 Click here for an index to the deeds for 403 Beacon, and click here for further information about the land between the south side of Beacon and Alley 415, from Gloucester to Hereford.

 On May 30,1866, Robert Pratt sold the lot where 403 Beacon would be built to James Gregerson, and on September 18, 1866, he sold the lot where 405 Beacon would be built to artist William Morris Hunt.
 He retained the other three lots until after the houses were built.
+Both 403 and 405 Beacon were built with stables at the rear, two of the few stables built on the south side of Beacon, where — like Marlborough — the lots are less deep than on the north side of Beacon and on Commonwealth.

 James Gregerson lived at 403 Beacon with his sister, Elizabeth (Lillie) Sharp Gregerson, and their mother, Elizabeth Withington (Sharp) Gregerson, widow of Dr. James Gregerson.
 They previously had lived in Chestnut Hill.